Timothy C. Hain, MD. Page last modified: March 27, 2016

 Opsoclonus and flutter is generally best visualized by using a video-frenzel goggle system, having a large screen.
-Opsoclonus may be difficult to record.
+Opsoclonus may be difficult to record -- and in other words, sending the patient for an VENG may not help you very much.
 A general rule is that the bandwidth (samples per second) of the device that you are using to record an eye movement should be at least twice the bandwidth of the eye movement.
 Because opsoclonus occurs so quickly -- that it cannot be captured very well by low-bandwidth devices such as clinical EOG or VNG systems.
 Furthermore, inexperienced individuals without any training in neurology often mistake opsoclonus or flutter for other more benign entities, such as square wave jerks.
-Videotaping may also have trouble capturing this rapid movement as the frame rate may be only 30 fps.

 In all age groups, opsoclonus is rare.
 The common causes of opsoclonus depend on age.